 A number of the signs/indicators for child exploitation are the same, regardless of what type of exploitation is involved, i.e. withdrawal/isolation, going missing, secretive or defensive behaviour.
 This is often because exploiters will often make threats against the child or the child’s family to coerce them to cooperate with the exploitative behaviour.

-Sutton MASE operational panel is a subgroup of the LSCB and has been developed to gain a clear understanding of the prevalence of Child Sexual Exploitation (CSE) in Sutton and to signpost support to any children or young people who may be at risk of, or are experiencing, CSE.
-The panel is co-chaired by Sutton's Executive Head of Safeguarding and a member of the Met Police.
+Sutton LSCB is committed to raising awareness of and preventing child exploitation.
+Sutton MACE operational panel comes under the governance of the LSCB and has been developed to gain a clear understanding of the prevalence of child exploitation in Sutton and to signpost support to any children or young people who may be at risk of, or are experiencing, child exploitation.
+The panel is co-chaired by Sutton's Head of Service for Referral, Assessment, and Intervention and a member of the Met Police.